 Exit velocity: is there truth in the commonly-held belief that grades for undergraduate students tend to improve from Year 2 to Year 3?
 A case study

-Mark Betteney
+• Mark Betteney University of Greenwich

 Abstract